warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240825_062020649.MP.jpg]]
 _FLOWER POWER_

-- Move our heavy luggage from 815 & J to 815 & F.
+- Carry/wheel our heavy luggage from 815 & J to 815 & F.
     - Christie met me here!
 She had been waiting for a while without me knowing due to zero reception on the playa.
 It was great to see her.

-By midnight we had all arrived at camp with our stuff.
+By midnight we had arrived at camp with our stuff.

 ![[PXL_20240825_103017791.MP.jpg]]
 _Home sweet (not quite built) home_

 The excitement didn't end here though.
 Due to today's bus delays preventing builders like myself from arriving at camp, camp construction was significantly behind schedule.
 This was a problem because a slow build can affect where our camp gets placed next year, so the executive order was made to continue building through the night.
 No one was to set up their tent before 2am.

 I worked on the walls and lighting for the communal public space.
 Others worked on decoration, rugs, platforms, and shade structures to keep the sun off of tents in the morning.
-The spiderbox for power was partly set up but not enough for me to safely charge my phone without risk of blowing a fuse.
-So I didn't charge my phone.
+The spiderbox for power was partly set up but not enough for me to safely charge my phone without risk of blowing a fuse, so I didn't charge my phone.

-At 3am I finished building.
-Afterwards, I set up my tent, unpacked part of my boxes, and fell asleep around 4:30.
+At 3am I finished building, set up my tent, unpacked some of my boxes, and fell asleep around 4:30.

 ![[PXL_20240825_103047471.MP.jpg]]
 _Photo of the camp kitchen and dining hall tents.
 Not that you can tell in the dark, but they are situated adjacent the personal tent area_